Mirxa27/newomen/IMPLEMENTATION_SUMMARY.md

 ---

 *Built with ❤️ by AI Agent*
-*Platform: NewWomen AI Personal Growth*
+*Platform: Newomen AI Personal Growth*
 *Status: Ready for Production* ✅